 If you don’t have Southwest points, look for Chase to offer 50,000 point signup bonuses on their Southwest cards (they tend to alternate between 25,000 and 50,000 point offers every few months).
 Alternatively, look for the best Chase Ultimate Rewards offers such as the Sapphire Preferred card, Ink Bold, or Ink Plus which each offer bonuses of 40,000 points or more.
 Once you receive the Chase Ultimate Rewards points, you can sign into your account (or call Chase) and transfer points to Southwest Airlines, as needed.

 Another solution for free and easy flights is to collect bank points which allow you to pay with points for airfare.
-One example is to sign up for the Citi ThankYou Premier card which offers up to 50,000 bonus ThankYou points (in two years).
+One example is to sign up for the Citi ThankYou Premier card which (at the time of this writing) offers up to 50,000 bonus ThankYou points.
 With the Premier card, ThankYou points are worth 1.25 cents per point towards airfare.
 For example, a flight that costs $400 would require 32000 points.
 All it takes to book a flight is to log into thankyou.com, search for flights and book with points right from their web site.
 The ThankYou Premier card is just one example, though.
 Almost all bank point programs offer some way to buy airfare with points.
 The advantage to booking airfare this way is that there are usually no restrictions on what flight you take or which airline you fly on.
 And, when you book airfare this way, you typically earn miles for the flight if you are signed up with the airline’s frequent flyer program.

 B&Bs, taxis, and more

 Some points programs will let you pay for any travel with points.
-My favorite of these is the Barclaycard Arrival Plus card which offers a signup bonus of 40,000 points, earns 2 points per dollar on all spend, and has no foreign transaction fees.
-The 40,000 points earned from the signup bonus can be used to pay for up to $400 worth of travel related charges of $25 or more on your Arrival credit card.
-Even better, 10% of those points are immediately rebated to you so that you can redeem points for $40 more in travel.
-In my recent trip to Switzerland, I used the Arrival card to pay for train travel, a cab ride or two, and two nights at a B&B in the Alps, then I used points when we got home to pay the statement charges.
+One of my favorite of these is the Barclaycard Arrival Plus card which offers a signup bonus of 40,000 points, earns 2 points per dollar on all spend, and has no foreign transaction fees.
+The 40,000 points earned from the signup bonus can be used to pay for up to $400 worth of travel related charges of $100 or more on your Arrival credit card.
+Even better, 5% of those points are immediately rebated to you so that you can redeem points for $20 more in travel.
+In a trip to Switzerland, I used my Arrival card to pay for train travel and two nights at a B&B in the Alps, then I used points when we got home to pay the statement charges.